The 2022 season is upon us for Florida State.

 Third-year head coach Mike Norvell will look to flip the script in 2022.
 For him to keep his job, that is a must.

-Our 4-part series predicting the outcome of each FSU game in 2022 comes to its conclusion.
-We continued on Wednesday by showcasing games seven through nine.
-The series ends with an important closing stretch to end the regular season.
+Our 4-part series predicting the outcome of each FSU game in 2022 continues.
+We continued on Tuesday by showcasing games four through six.
+The series continues with an important midway stretch in the season.

 Featured image courtesy of Florida State athletics